fissehab/Spark_certification/notebooks/Spark DataFrames - Exploring Chicago Crimes.md

-In Python, it's possible to access a DataFrame's columns either by attribute (df.age) or by indexing (df['age']).
-But the second option is better as it helps to avoid some errors that can be caused by the first style.

 ### Spark DataFrames: Exploring Chicago Crimes

 In this tutorial we will analyze crimes data from [data.gov](https://data.cityofchicago.org/api/views/ijzp-q8t2/rows.csv?accessType=DOWNLOAD).
 The dataset reflects reported incidents of crime (with the exception of murders where data exists for each victim) that occurred in the City of Chicago since 2001.